Vyral/anne-stewart-blog/_posts/2018-08-30-this-no-obligation-rent-to-own-program-provides-an-easy-transition-into-homeownership.md

   - Buyer Tips
 excerpt: >-
-  I’ve spoken out in the past about most rent-to-own programs being scams, but the we’ll be discussing today is actually an amazing opportunity.
+  I’ve spoken out in the past about most rent-to-own programs being scams, but the one we’ll be discussing today is actually an amazing opportunity.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Anne+Stewart/Videos/2018/Rent+To+Own+-+Portland+Real+Estate+Agent.mp4
 pullquote: >-